-How to recognize a Scam and Real Virus Threats?
+How To recognize a Pornographic virus alert from Microsoft Scam and other Virus Threats?

 Websites have no access to your operating device, to begin with, and they cannot detect the existence of malware on it.
 That said, such statements are simply a lie that, at first sight, you should learn to spot.
 “Although the pop-up claims that your data can be corrupted, and your financial activities tracked by the “suspected malware.
 You should know that the scammers trying to claim to work at Microsoft are the only ones trying to do so.
 Below, the full text of the scam message is displayed.

 They will most likely attempt to persuade you to access your machine if you call these scammers remotely.
 They will then view fake scan displays, display handmade error windows, etc. If you disagree with paying ridiculous amounts for their “help,” they can behave with rage and land on your machine ransomware or other malware.